dradaku/MidnightSnacks/README.md

   Customers can share only the necessary information with restaurants via QR scan or pre-visit submission.

 - **AI Ingredient & Allergen Checker**
-  Restaurants upload menus and recipes privately.
+  Restaurants upload menus and recipes privately via Midnight Network.
 AI analyses ingredients for allergen conflicts or restricted items without exposing the underlying recipes.
+Customers can discuss with the AI agent to work out what to order.
+This saves their time, the waiters time and makes everything more efficient.

 - **Consent & Privacy Enforcement (Midnight Smart Contracts)**
   Midnight enforces who can access dietary summaries, for what purpose, and for how long, with cryptographic proofs of correct handling.